fl4health.checkpointing.client_module module

 __init__(pre_aggregation=None, post_aggregation=None, state_checkpointer=None)[source]

-This module is meant to hold up three major components that determine how clients handle model and state checkpointing, where state checkpointing is meant to allow clients to restart if FL training is interrupted.
+This module is meant to hold up three to major components that determine how clients handle model and state checkpointing, where state checkpointing is meant to allow clients to restart if FL training is interrupted.
 For model checkpointing, there are two distinct types.

-The first type, if defined, is used to checkpoint local models BEFORE server-side aggregation, but after local training.
+• The first type, if defined, is used to checkpoint local models BEFORE server-side aggregation, but after local training.
 NOTE: This is akin to “further fine-tuning” approaches for global models.

-The second type, if defined, is used to checkpoint local models AFTER server-side aggregation, but before local training NOTE: This is the “traditional” mechanism for global models.
+• The second type, if defined, is used to checkpoint local models AFTER server-side aggregation, but before local training NOTE: This is the “traditional” mechanism for global models.

 As a final note, for some methods, such as Ditto or MR-MTL, these checkpoints will actually be identical.
 That’s because the target model for these methods is never globally aggregated.
 That is, they remain local